 One of the main reasons most of us feel that our lives lack purpose is that we haven’t spent the time getting really clear about what our life purpose is.
 Here’s my simple methodology for doing this.

 Get to know your unique strengths and your values; evaluate your life journey and think about the experiences that have shaped you most (both positive and negative).
-Then consider how you can use your life experience and engage your strengths and values to contribute to others in a way (or ways) that feel meaningful to you.
+Then consider how you can use your life experience and engage your strengths and values to contribute to others in a way (or ways) that feel that they’ll align with you finding your life purpose.
 An extra tip here is that often we seek to give what we would love to receive ourselves.

 Finally, write out a clear statement of your life purpose (see my example below) and do your best to bring this to life in your every day.